IBM/zopeneditor-sample/README.md

 These are the question in the [Online Survey](https://ibm.biz/wazisurvey).
 If you prefer to send these answer by email, copy-paste them from here:

+- What is your current job title or job responsibility?

 - How did you learn about the Wazi Technology Preview?
   - [ ] Email
+  - [ ] Feedback menu in Wazi
   - [ ] Newsletter
   - [ ] Blog
   - [ ] Linkedin